jvandenrym/jvandenrym.github.io/_posts/2014-10-10-the-beefy-icon.md

 {% image burger_desktop.jpg "Example of burger icon on desktop" "Example of burger icon on desktop" %}

 ##Navigation and UI
 There have been UX studies that question the efficiency of the burger icon as a design pattern.
-It would be not qualify sufficiently as a signifier in order to associate it with navigational elements.
+It would not qualify sufficiently as a signifier in order to associate it with navigational elements.
 A [usability study from exisweb](http://exisweb.net/menu-eats-hamburger) was conducted to find out if people would prefer the burger icon or a textual 'MENU' link.
 A textual label 'MENU' would aid to clarify the meaning of the burger icon.
 This indicates that the icon does not stand on its own as a visual cue.

 ###Further reading
 [usability study on burger and navicons](http://www.peakusability.com.au/articles/mobile-ux-part-1-menu-burgers-and-navicons)